 Anterior cruciate ligament (ACL) injuries are common in contact sports (such as soccer, rugby and basketball) and in activities requiring pivoting movements (such as skiing).
-Reported incidence is more than 250.000 cases per year, representing the most common ligament injury [Frobell 2010].
+Reported annual incidence is 68.6 per 100,000 person-years, representing the most common ligament injury [Thomas L. Sanders 2016].
 ACL insufficiency has a dramatic impact on knee function, leading to additional anatomic damages such as meniscal tears, chondral lesions and an increased risk of early onset post-traumatic osteoarthritis (OA) at long-term FU [Levine 2013].
 Since the ACL has poor healing capacity, surgery is often indicated.